typst/packages/README.md

 package are allowed _if_ they can not affect the package in a way that might break downstream users.

+### Templates
-**Note:** Please do not submit templates as packages just yet.
-We plan to build infrastructure around this so that they can show up in the web app's template gallery and be used to scaffold a project through the CLI.
-Stay tuned!
+**Important:** Please do not submit templates as packages just yet.
+To make the experience of using templates as seamless as possible, we want them to show up in the web app's template gallery and we want the CLI to be able to scaffold a project from a template.
+We ask for your patience while we're building the necessary infrastructure.

+What's the difference between a template and a normal package?
+The line isn't 100% sharp, but overall a template will aid you in producing a full document with a particular style, whereas normal packages provide building blocks and automations useful across a range of documents.
+In particular, templates will often ship with one or more template files from which a new project can be scaffolded.
+This requires additional package metadata.

 ### Downloads
 The Typst compiler downloads packages from the `preview` namespace on-demand.